 Title: "The Children of the Missed Pill: Unintended Consequences of Prive Collusion"

 Title: "The Social Lives of Married Women: Peer Effects in Female Autonomy and Children's Food."

 The Fred and Barbara Bergmann Fellowship Fund for gender research in economics at AU honors Dr. Bergmann's pioneering and transformative work in the field.
 The fund provides financial support for a doctoral student conducting research on gender economics.

-Please support the fund by donating at the AU Giving Website by entering "Bergmann Fellowship Fund" in the space for "If you choose to support a fund not listed above, please specify here."
+Please support the fund by donating at AU Giving and entering "Bergmann Fellowship Fund" in the space for "If you choose to support a fund not listed above, please specify here."